top of page

 Relevant Experience

-HealthPath is a grantmaking organization dedicated to improving the health of underserved Ohioans.
-Since 1999, HealthPath has invested more than $20 million in community projects that address health issues faced by Ohioans.
+HealthPath is a grantmaking organization dedicated to improving the health of Ohioans.
+Since 1999, HealthPath has invested in community projects that address health issues faced by Ohio's communities.

 HealthPath has expertise in many areas, including: